 Favorite thing: Suffolk as a county is spoilt for 'olde worlde' hamlets, that seem to exist out of time with their surrounding world, but Lavenham is a case again - you really do have to see it to believe how well preserved an example it is of a bygone English village...

-Because it's so well preserved as a timepiece, it has become a favourite with filmmakers, wanting a realistic movie setting - the Harry Potter series being the most recent example to exploit the looks of the place, though my personal favourite is The Witchfinder General, which had many scenes set here, simply because the village has not changed recognisably since the era of Matthew Hopkins, himself...
+Because it's so well preserved as a timepiece, it has become a favourite with filmmakers, wanting a realistic movie setting; my personal favourite is The Witchfinder General, which had many scenes set here, simply because the village has not changed recognisably since the era of Matthew Hopkins, himself...

 0n arrival, each car was parked up in the Market Place, & what a sight it was to see every available space there filled with these priceless works of auto-art...